Studying online (if an online offering is shown below)

 Outcomes

-Students are able to gain an understanding of the global approach to studying genes, proteins, carbohydrates and metabolites in cells and the information that this approach provides.
+Students are able to (1) understand the global approach to studying genes, proteins, lipids, carbohydrates and metabolites in cells and the information that this approach provides.; (2) execute practical skills in modern molecular biology techniques.; and (3) understand the interplay between industry and academia, and how to communicate the scientific value and application of omics-related technologies to an academic audience..

 Assessment

-Indicative assessments in this unit are as follows: (1) final theory examination; (2) laboratory notebook and laboratory report; and (3) oral presentation.
+Indicative assessments in this unit are as follows: (1) final theory examination; (2) laboratory notebook and laboratory report; and (3) industry specialist / academic procurement presentations and reports.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.